Image size 1600x900. Swimmer doing a beginner interval swim workout in a lap pool near a pace clock.

 Extra rest

-Add 10 seconds of rest between 50s to keep the same pace.
+Add 10 seconds of rest between 50s so pacing stays consistent.

 Coach notes